Wednesday, December 5, 2012

 Grandmother's screened-in-porch was ivy-bound.

-The way she pinned green leaves to the screen
+The way she pinned green

 you would have thought them tresses of the sun.